jasonmacduffie/isles-of-maga/oza.md

 - A coven of vampires worshipping Umbrarum are hiding in Cliffwood.
 - A time traveler has been looking for an artifact to bring him back to his original time.
 - A pirate in the Black Rat claims to have a map to Death Island, a magical island where the undead walk.
+- A gold mine along the main road has become infested by monsters.